Bob Hogue: Television hosting and writing

 Hogue formerly served with Wayne Coito as host of PacWest Magazine television on OC-16 and www.thepacwest.com.
-Since 1988, he has written a weekly sports and recreation column, called "Keeping Score", for MidWeek magazine.
+From 1988-2018, Hogue wrote a weekly sports and recreation column, called "Keeping Score", for MidWeek magazine.
 He is a frequent contributor to other magazine publications.
 His first novel, Sands of Lanikai, published by Island Heritage, was released in late 2009.
 It is a historical fiction, mystery, and romance set in Kailua, Oahu around the time of the Attack on Pearl Harbor.
-Sands of Lanikai was #1 on The Honolulu Advertiser bestseller list on November 29, 2009 and remained on the Advertiser bestseller list for the next several months.
+Sands of Lanikai was #1 on The Honolulu Advertiser bestseller list on November 29, 2009, and remained on the Advertiser bestseller list for the next several months.
 The novel was later nominated for a Po'okela Award for excellence in literature.